jayfran/jayfran.github.io/about.md

 # About Me

-I’m a data scientist and recent graduate of a dual degree engineering program between **Oberlin College** (BA) and **Columbia University** (BS).
+I’m a data scientist and recent graduate of a dual degree engineering program between _Oberlin College (BA) & Columbia University (BS)_.
 My major, _Operations Research: Engineering Management Systems_, has prepared me to be a holistic problem solver with technical expertise in data analytics, visualization, and machine learning (_Python, Excel, SQL, R_).

 Some of my work experiences have included consulting, operations, non-profit, finance, and working with youth.
 I’m passionate about using my skillset to create positive social change in areas like gender equity, LGBTQ+ rights, and youth empowerment!